Simple Steps to Stay Healthy

 Although our body naturally fights off various exposures when our immune systems are healthy, my personal cardinal rule is to avoid contact with public door handles, elevator buttons, and direct hand-to-hand contact with someone who is sick.
 At times I may be viewed as a “germ-a-phobe,” but some of these bugs and viruses can be more than even our healthy immune systems can take!
 Some of these “super-bugs” can survive on hard surfaces and be spread easily through the above methods.
 If you must touch a door handle or shake someone’s hand, be sure to go back to step number one as soon as you can!

-If someone has been sick in your home or office environment, spend some time cleaning any surface that has been touched, preferably with Lysol, apple cider vinegar, or bleach using a disposable paper towel.
-I also take some little steps to protect against accidental “germ-sharing;” for example, they drink out of a disposable straw until their fevers have passed.
-I also give them their own box of tissues with a lined trash can that is emptied daily.
+If someone has been sick in your home or office environment, spend some time cleaning any surface that has been touched, preferably with vinegar or bleach using a disposable paper towel.
+I also take some little steps to protect against accidental “germ-sharing;” for example, I will serve water out of a disposable straw until their fevers have passed.
+Each sick person has their own box of tissues with a lined trash can that is emptied daily.
 I generally ask them to use just one bathroom until they are fever-free; this way I can clean it daily to reduce the risk of anyone else getting sick.

 5) Listen to your body